 CENCIED's main task is to promote and coordinate the development of counter-Improvised Explosive Device (C-IED) capabilities in the Armed Forces and its position in this matter, as well as supporting, the planning and execution of military operations, within this frame.
 It is the national liaison cell to the Center of Excellence against Improvised Explosive Devices (C-IED CoE), along with the National Intelligence Centre and Spain's Police and Security Forces.

 To fulfill its mission, CENCIED is:

-The head of CENCIED is CN José C. Couce Montenegro.
+The head of CENCIED is Navy Captain José C. Couce Montenegro.

 The Spanish Verification Unit (UVE in Spanish) was created by Ministerial Order 73/91, of October the 8th, given the need to have a permanent and specialized military unit, arising from the ratification by Spain of various disarmament and arms control treaties and agreements.

 According to Order DEF/710/2020, the UVE is the joint operational unit of the Defence Staff (EMAD in Spanish), reporting to the Chief of Joint Staff (JEMACON in Spanish), which 'has the responsibility to plan, coordinate, control and execute those activities entrusted to the Armed Forces, in conjunction with those carried out by other bodies of the State, arising from the international commitments acquired by Spain related to disarmament, arms control and the establishment of measures to promote confidence and security, as well as for verifying compliance by other States’.

 UVE's MAIN TASKS: